jossai87/bedrock-agents-streamlit/README.md

 ## Prerequisites
 - An active AWS Account.
-- Familiarity with AWS services like Amazon Bedrock, S3, Lambda.
+- Familiarity with AWS services like Amazon Bedrock, S3, Lambda, and Cloud9.

 ## Configuration and Setup
 ### Step 1: Creating S3 Buckets